VirtualPlantLab/PlantSimEngine.jl/docs/src/design.md

 # Package design

-`PlantSimEngine.jl` is designed to ease the process of modelling and simulation of plants, soil and atmosphere related processes, or really any system (*e.g.* agroforestry system, agrivoltaics...). `PlantSimEngine.jl` aims at being the backbone tool for developing Functional-Structural Plant Models (FSPM) and crop models without the hassle of performance and other computer-science considerations.
+`PlantSimEngine.jl` is designed to ease the process of modelling and simulation of plants, soil and atmosphere, or really any system (*e.g.* agroforestry system, agrivoltaics...). `PlantSimEngine.jl` aims at being the backbone tool for developing Functional-Structural Plant Models (FSPM) and crop models without the hassle of performance and other computer-science considerations.

 ```@setup usepkg
 using PlantSimEngine, PlantBiophysics, PlantMeteo